KinjuuuWrites/packaging-reusable-code/README.md

 ## Packages

 Packages are small libraries of code which we install and import in our project to make our lives easier!
 We do not code everything from scratch.
-For some stuffs, we prefer the abstraction that a package can offer.
+For some stuffs, we prefer the abstraction that a package offers.

 A popular package manager and registry among Javascript developers is [npm](https://www.npmjs.com/)